kevinfrei/ErgoBlue/README.md

 # ErgoBlue

+**Deprecated!**
+**I've since moved to a self-designed & built keyboard, so I've stopped doing anything with this code.
+Go check out [FreiKey](https://github.com/kevinfrei/FreiKey) for the latest.
+I did a bunch of clean up, resulting in a much more reliable keyboard**

 Stuff for a fully wireless ErgoDox based on a [Gist](https://gist.github.com/wez/b30683a4dfa329b86b9e0a2811a8c593) from the fabulous Wez Furlong.
 If you read his Gist, he explains some of this.
 I've